-‘Alright mate, tea, and a diet coke for the lady.’
-The skinny youth in black gestured behind him.
+‘Alright mate?
+Tea, and a diet coke for the lady,’ said the skinny youth in black as he gestured behind him.
 ‘The rest will sort themselves out.’

-Yannis stared at the new arrivals as the caffe door banged shut.
-The morning was freezing, and the arcade had looked at its most unwelcoming when he’d come in for work.
-But at least its concrete was familiar.
+Yannis stared at the new arrivals as the cafe door banged shut.
+The night was freezing, and the arcade had looked at its most unwelcoming when he’d come in for work, but at least its concrete was reassuringly normal.